 View the subject area for your course on the left hand menu on the BAEC home page.
-You will find information on what to expect, if you need to bring anything to your class and how we are changing our procedures in September 2020 to ensure your health and safety.
+You will find information on what to expect, if you need to bring anything to your class and what our procedures are to ensure your health and safety.

 If your course is accredited, you will normally be invited for an interview and assessment of your starting level.
 During the meeting, you will also have a chance to discuss the course format and your individual needs.